MikroElektronika/mikrosdk_click_v2/clicks/gnssrtk/README.md

 err_t gnssrtk_parse_gngga ( char *rsp_buf, uint8_t gngga_element, char *element_data );
 ```

-## Example Description

-> This example demonstrates the use of GNSS RTK Click by reading and displaying the GNSS coordinates.

-**The demo application is composed of two sections :**

 ### Application Init

 > Initializes the driver and resets the Click board.

 ```c
 void application_init ( void )
 {
     log_cfg_t log_cfg;  /**< Logger config object. */